ADONIS m Greek MythologyFrom Phoenician

 Ares.
 This is also the name of the fourth planet in the solar system.

-MĀUI m & f Hawaiian, Polynesian MythologyMeaning unknown.
+Māui m & f Hawaiian, Polynesian MythologyMeaning unknown.
 In Hawaiian mythology Māui was a trickster who created the Hawaiian Islands by having his brothers fish them out of the sea.
 He was also responsible for binding the sun and slowing its movement.

-MEDEA f Greek Mythology (Latinized), GeorgianFrom Greek
+Medea f Greek Mythology (Latinized), GeorgianFrom Greek

-Μήδεια (Medeia), possibly derived from
+Μήδεια (Medeia), derived from

-"to think, to plan".
+"plans, counsel, cunning".
 In Greek mythology Medea was a sorceress from Colchis (modern Georgia) who helped

 Jason gain the Golden Fleece.
 They were married, but eventually Jason left her for another woman.
 For revenge Medea slew Jason's new lover and also had her own children by Jason killed.

-MEDUSA f Greek Mythology (Latinized)From the Greek
+Medusa f Greek Mythology (Latinized)From the Greek

 Μέδουσα (Medousa), which was derived from